Iispar/HSL-bikes-frontend/README.md

 I have some custom rules in the .eslintrc so I can give this file if needed.
 Please contact me if the project doesn't work.
 # Tests
 This project has jest and e2e tests.
 Simple jest tests that can be used by cloning the project and again using npm install and then npm run test.
-E2e tests can be opened with npm run cypress:open.
+E2e tests can be opened with npm run cypress:open and you NEED to have an application already running.
 !!! these will fail at the moment as I'm still developing especially if you view the latest commit !!!
 # Technologies
 I use React and js for the framework.
 Api calls are made with axios.
 E2e testing with cypress and basic unit tests with Jest.